cjeva10/raft/README.md

 For now, nodes communicate over tcp on a single host.

 From top-level directory, run `go run main.go [port-number]` to start the node listening on the specified port.
+Right now, 5 fixed nodes are configured in the peer list, using ports 1234-1238.
+So at least 3 are needed to elect a leader and field commands.

+To run the client, run `go run client/client.go`.
+Send RPC requests to the cluster on stdin (eg `1 1234\n` sends the command `1` to port `1234`)

 ## Status